Kazuo Ishiguro wins Nobel Prize in Literature

 Ishiguro, whose family moved to Britain from Japan when he was five years old, is the 110th winner of the literary accolade.

+The 62-year-old has written eight books, the most recent of which, "The Buried Giant," was published in 2015.

+His third novel, "The Remains of the Day," published in 1989, won Ishiguro a Booker prize and world renown.
+In 1993, it was turned into an Academy Award-nominated film starring Anthony Hopkins as the duty-obsessed butler, Stevens.

-"If you mix Jane Austen and Franz Kafka, then you have him in a nutshell," Danius told reporters of this year's winner.
-"Then you add Proust to the mix, and you stir it but not too much.
+"If you mix Jane Austen and Franz Kafka, then you have Kazuo Ishiguro in a nutshell," Danius told reporters of this year's winner.
+"But you have to add a little bit of Marcel Proust into the mix, and then you stir but not too much, and then you have his writings.

-"He is a writer of great integrity who has developed an aesthetic universe on his own."
+"At the same time, he's a writer of great integrity who doesn't look to the side.
+He's developed an aesthetic universe all his own."

-According to the Nobel Twitter feed, the themes with which Ishiguro, age 62, is most associated are "memory, time, and self-delusion."
+According to the Nobel Twitter feed, the themes with which Ishiguro is most associated are "memory, time, and self-delusion."

 "He is someone who is very interested in understanding the past but he's not a Proustian writer -- he's not out to redeem the past, he writes about what you've had to forget to survive in the first place, as an individual and as a society," said Danius.